-Legal and Compliance risk is the risk of loss due to a failure to comply with laws, legal agreements or regulations.
-The Group is authorised and regulated by the FCA in the UK.
+Legal and compliance risk is the risk of loss due to a failure to comply with laws, legal agreements or regulations.
+The Group includes subsidiaries which are regulated by the FCA in the UK, CSSF in Luxembourg, DFSA in the United Arab Emirates and JFSC in Jersey.

 The Group's management team monitors developments in regulation, assesses the impact on the business and implements any changes that will be required to meet those requirements and ensure that the capital levels meet or exceed the regulatory requirements.

-Compliance with both the practice and spirit of Principle 11 of the FCA's Principles for Businesses is core to the approach to managing its relationship with regulatory bodies.
-Accordingly, the executive management team and the Board are actively involved in fostering a close and continuous relationship with the FCA and other regulators.
-Any risk event, incident, fine or sanction that could lead to the deterioration of the Group's relationship with the regulator (i.e. Principle 11) must be immediately escalated by management to the Board.
+For the Group, compliance with both the practice and spirit of Principle 11 of the FCA's Principles for Businesses is core to the approach to managing its relationship with regulatory bodies.
+Accordingly, the senior management team and the Board are actively involved in fostering a close and continuous relationship with the FCA and other regulators.
+Any risk event, incident, fine or sanction that could lead to the deterioration of the Group's relationship with the regulator (i.e. Principle 11) must be escalated to senior management and where relevant, the Board and/or its subsidiaries.